Baddum/SQL418/README.md

 // SELECT name, id FROM table WHERE id = 39;
 ```

-You can change the type a SQL request.<br>
+You can change the type of request.<br>
 An example to change a `SELECT` request to a `DELETE` one:

 ```php